 When a nation has territory, it guarantees both the national identity and citizenship.
-Citizenship is defined as "the status of a person recognized under the customs or law as being a member of a state."81 A person may have multiple citizenships and a person who does not have citizenship of any state is said to be stateless.
+Citizenship is defined as "the status of a person recognized under the customs or law as being a member of a state."
+A person may have multiple citizenships and a person who does not have citizenship of any state is said to be stateless.
 According to the Indian constitution, Indian citizenship can be acquired by birth, descent, registration and naturalization.
-There are conditions and procedures for acquisition of Indian citizenship as per the Citizenship Act of
+There are conditions and procedures for acquisition of Indian citizenship as per the Citizenship Act of 1955.80 Section 3 states "a person born in India on or after 26th January 1950 but before 1st July is a citizen of India by birth irrespective of the nationality of his parents."
+Section 6 states "Citizenship of India by naturalization can be acquired by a foreigner (not illegal migrant) who is ordinarily resident in India for twelve years and other qualifications as specified in the Third Schedule to the Act."
+An illegal immigrant as defined in Section 2 (1) (b) of the Act is a "foreigner who entered India without a valid password or other prescribed travel documents or with a valid password or other prescribed travel documents but remains in India beyond the permitted period of time."
+Under these two clauses, Tibetans in exile in India are allowed to acquire Indian citizenship voluntarily.

-&lt;sup>80Anderson, Imagined Communities, 121.
-Thomas Humphrey Marshall and T. B. Bottomore, Citizenship and Social Class (Pluto Press, 1992), 7.
+&lt;sup>79 Thomas Humphrey Marshall and T. B. Bottomore, Citizenship and Social Class (Pluto Press, 1992), 7.
+See Government of India, The Citizenship Act, 1955, 1955, http://mha1.nic.in/pdfs/ic\act55.pdf.